wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Permissions

 * Only Super Admin users can create, view, and edit ingestion policies.
-* Users with the **Alerts** permission can view the alerts associated with ingestions policies but only Super Admin users can edit or delete these alerts.
+* All users can view the alerts associated with ingestions policies but only Super Admin users can edit or delete these alerts.

 ## Create an Ingestion Policy